 - — Kosher, Non-GMO, Organic, Raw, Vegan

-Organic Turmeric Powder is made from the turmeric plant root and is used by people for millennia.
+Organic Turmeric Powder comes from the turmeric plant root, and people use it for millennia.
 People appreciate this extraordinary spice for the many benefits it offers, as well as its rich aroma and flavor.

 The Many uses of Organic Turmeric Root Powder